Thai Beef Drunken Noodles

 Of course, if you can’t find them easily, you can always hit up Amazon.

-Those are the basic ingredients you’ll need to throw this dish together.
+Those are the essential ingredients you’ll need to throw this dish together.

 Oh, and the oyster and fish sauce are key, so don’t skimp on those!